 There are a few things to highlight here.

-We have already established that the game can run on Intel HD 630 which has a G3D score of only 1149.
-Therefore, taking that into consideration, the new official minimum requirements of having NVIDIA GeForce GTX 760 with a G3D score of 4776 is certainly an overkill.
+We have already established that the game can run on Intel HD 630, with a G3D score of only 1149.
+Therefore, considering that the new official minimum requirement of having NVIDIA GeForce GTX 760 with a G3D score of 4776 is certainly overkill.

-The older minimum requirements of AMD Radeon HD 4850 and the NVIDIA GeForce GTX 260 is more in line with our findings that the game can certainly work on a weaker graphics card with ease.
+The older minimum requirements of AMD Radeon HD 4850 and the NVIDIA GeForce GTX 260 align with our findings that the game can work on a weaker graphics card easily.

-In addition to that, the new minimum requirements of GTX 760 is more powerful than the old recommended GPU requirement of NVIDIA GTX 660 which has a score of 3968!
+In addition to that, the new minimum requirement of GTX 760 is more powerful than the old recommended GPU requirement of NVIDIA GTX 660, which has a score of 3968!

-As far as the new recommended requirements go, the NVIDIA GeForce GTX 1060 with a score of 9869 is certainly an overkill for most users unless you want to play on 4k or on a monitor with 240Hz refresh rate.
-This is a dedicated GPU that can maintain 250 FPS on FHD resolution on high graphics as you will see below.
+Regarding the new recommended requirements, the NVIDIA GeForce GTX 1060, with a score of 9869, is undoubtedly overkill for most users unless you want to play on 4K or a monitor with a 240Hz refresh rate.
+This dedicated GPU can maintain 250 FPS on FHD resolution on high graphics, as you will see below.

-Also, most of the GPUs we have listed here are integrated graphics card.
-We have purposefully included these to indicate that the game can easily run on them.
+Also, most of the GPUs listed here are integrated graphics cards.
+We have purposefully included these to indicate that the game can efficiently run on them.

 Note on AMD APUs – A Great Alternative to Dedicated Graphics Cards

-AMD APUs are processors with the ‘G’ Suffix such as the AMD Ryzen 5 3400G.
-These feature the Vega series graphics card which have perhaps the most powerful integrated graphics card of any generation.
+AMD APUs are processors with the ‘G’ Suffix, such as the AMD Ryzen 5 3400G.
+These feature the Vega series graphics card, which has perhaps the most powerful integrated graphics card of any generation.
 However, the G3D Mark scores for the newer Vega series iGPUs are not updated, hence not included in the table above.

-Notebookcheck.net has a great benchmark for the AMD Vega Series APU across different generations.
-AMD uses the same name for its iGPU in all of its successive series.
-However, with each newer generation the performance changes drastically.
+Notebookcheck.net has a great AMD Vega Series APU benchmark across different generations.
+AMD uses the same name for its iGPU in its successive series.
+However, with each newer generation, the performance changes drastically.

-So for instance the Vega 8 iGPU found on the Ryzen 5000 series APUs is far more powerful than the same found on the Ryzen 2000/3000 series APUs.
+So, for instance, the Vega 8 iGPU found on the Ryzen 5000 series APUs is far more powerful than those found on the Ryzen 2000/3000 series APUs.

 The following table shows the notebookcheck.net performance scores for different AMD APUs.
 I have included the Intel HD 630 for comparison.